 Entertainment provided in corporate hospitality events like golf days, trips to events and night clubs, etc. will also most likely give rise to private benefit charges as it is not possible for the businesses to keep these events strictly for business.

-When the provision of entertainment gives rise to a private benefit charge, you can choose not to take the VAT on those expenses at all instead of claiming VAT on business entertainment and then offsetting it with output VAT charge.
+When the provision of entertainment gives rise to a private benefit charge, you can choose not to take the VAT on those expenses at all instead of claiming VAT on business entertainment and then offsetting it with an output VAT charge.

-Entertainment provided to employees:
+Entertainment Provided to Employees:

-Where the employers provide entertainment to employees and it is for their benefit such as to improve their moral or to reward them for good work.
+Where the employers provide entertainment to employees and it is for their benefit such as to improve their morale or to reward them for good work.
 These are 100% business expenses and are allowable for tax purposes.

-Persons employed by the company
+- Persons employed by the company

-Directors of the company
+- Directors of the company

-Subcontractors / self-employed persons who are treated by the company/business in the same way as your employees for subsistence only.
+- Subcontractors / self-employed persons who are treated by the company/business in the same way as your employees for subsistence only.

-Helpers and stewards for running an event organized by the company.
+- Helpers and stewards for running an event organized by the company.

 General Rule: